 Together with leading companies in the IT market, Rostec companies are solving the state task of ensuring the technological independence of the domestic information infrastructure.
 Our work with T1 is aimed at developing and producing computing equipment that will replace foreign models.

-The production of servers will be deployed at the Azimuth plant.
+The production of servers will be deployed at the facilities of the Azimuth plant.
 The products are focused on the B2B segment, including government agencies, industrial enterprises, banks, and telecom operators, which will have to switch to domestic solutions.

-OneCell 3.0 oncoscanner for analyzing cancer cells began to be mass-produced
+OneCell 3.0 onco-scanner for analyzing cancer cells has been put into mass production

 Moscow weather station was modernized by Rostec: forecast accuracy increased